Nice3point/RevitToolkit/Readme.md

 Exceptions in the delegate will not be ignored and will be rethrown in the original synchronization context.

+Calling the handler in a Revit context will call it immediately without adding it to the queue and awaiting with `await` keyword will not cause a context switch, and you can still call API requests in the main Revit thread.

 ```c#
 public ViewModel
 {